Casa Lapin Café:

 I’ve been living in Bangkok for 7 years now and I’ve seen a remarkable change in café culture in the last few years.
 When I came to Bangkok I often ended up at Starbucks, whether I liked it or not…..

-Now I have a selection of outstanding, cozy, elegant, hipster (just had to put that in)cafés, with excellent coffee!
+Now I have a selection of outstanding, cosy, elegant, hipster (just had to put that in)cafés, with excellent coffee!
 You think you just arrived in New York, Paris, Milan, London or Stockholm.

 When it comes to the coffee itself , it seems like the Thais are also looking themselves for better quality and the interest of coffee has definitely taken a turn…..
 Thailand produce as well a very good coffee from the Northern parts of Thailand around Chiang Mai and Chiang Rai, which are getting very popular.